akumar261089/ml-notes/Machine Learning Specialization/Supervised Machine Learning Regression and Classification/Readme.md

 #### Feature scaling

-valuse should be between -1 < x < 1 by using ans dhould not be very small
+values should be between -1 < x < 1 by using ans should not be very small

 - divide by max
 - mean normalization